It’s clockwork-level predictable: I say I’m a writer, and the first question I get back is, “Ooh, so you write novels?”

 Learn how to write (and sell) personal essays

 We get it: Heading off to an MFA program for a degree in creative nonfiction isn’t in the cards for everybody.
 But what if you could have an affordable, professional personal essay workshop delivered directly to your email inbox?

 That’s exactly what Paturel offers with her online personal essay writing course: Essay Writing: How to Find the Story in You — and Sell It.
 Bonus points for being able to complete the entire thing in the comfort of your pajamas.
 (Well, mostly.
 There is one prompt that involves hitting a bookstore…but who hasn’t visited a Barnes and Noble in sweatpants?)

-Writing and revision prompts are just one part of this six-week course, which offers brilliant craft advice as well as granular details, like how to find the contacts you need to get your personal essay published.
+Writing and revision prompts are just one part of this six-week course, which offers brilliant craft advice as well as granular details, like where to submit personal essays so you can get them published.

-And Amy Paturel is the perfect person to guide you through the process.
+And Amy Paturel is the perfect person to guide you through the process of learning how to write a personal essay.
 A journalist who writes widely in the health and nutrition spaces, she’s had her own essays featured in outlets like The New York Times and Parents.